loverajoel/jstips/README.md

 ```
 Both methods modify the original array.
 Don't believe me?
 Check the [jsperf](http://jsperf.com/push-item-inside-an-array)

-Now we are trying to add a item to the beginning of the array
+Now we are trying to add an item to the beginning of the array

 ```javascript
 var arr = [1,2,3,4,5];